SoftBank sees $16.5 bln full year Vision Fund loss

 TOKYO, April 13 (Reuters) - Softbank Group Corp 9984.T said on Monday it expects its $100 billion Vision Fund to book a loss of 1.8 trillion yen ($16.5 billion) in the financial year ended March due to the deteriorating performance of its tech bets.

-The group as a whole is expected to post an operating loss of 1.35 trillion yen, SoftBank said in a statement.
+The third consecutive quarter of losses by the Saudi Arabian-backed fund will push the group as a whole to an annual operating loss of 1.35 trillion yen, SoftBank said in a statement - its first loss for 15 years.

+The fund's loss, attributed to "the deteriorating market environment" as markets are hammered by the coronavirus pandemic, is a major blow to SoftBank CEO Masayoshi Son's attempts to revive his reputation among investors.

 ($1 = 108.8139 yen)